 Drill the entry holes.
+Refer to the transfer switch dimension drawings for cable entry requirements.
+Some models allow top cable entry only.
 Cover the transfer switch to protect it from metal chips and construction grit.
 Then drill entry holes for the conductors at the locations shown on the enclosure drawings.
 Remove debris from the enclosure with a vacuum cleaner.